Do It Yourself

-You have two options, either use it as is by placing small potted plants in the case or remove the column in the middle to accommodate larger pots with seedlings.
+You have two options: either use them as is by placing small potted plants in the case or remove the column in the middle to accommodate larger pots with seedlings.
 It’s that easy!

 4. Clear Storage Tote Greenhouse

-Do you desire to add more plants to your winter or fall garden but you’re experiencing cold nights and warm days in your area?
-A transportable clear plastic container can be used to store your seedlings inside small canisters or boxes would be a great way to start.
+Do you desire to add more plants to your winter or fall garden, but you’re experiencing cold nights and warm days in your area?
+A transportable clear plastic container storing your seedlings inside small canisters or boxes would be a great way to start.

 5. Mason Jar Greenhouse